maitreverge/minishell_101/ressources/maitreverge/valgrind_readline/README.md

 Notice that without this tool, I wouldn't be able to track another 16 bytes that have been mixed with `readline` leaks...

-Which now are on a new line `suppressed`.
+which now are on a new line under `suppressed`.

-You did not have really suppressed them, you have "moved" them.
+You did not have really suppressed them, you just have "moved" them.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)